 One of America's oldest sporting events is also its most slobbery.
-Today, the Westminster Kennel Club dog show returns to New York City for the 140th time, promising one preeminent pooch the coveted title of "Best in Show" and a lifetime supply of positive reinforcement.
-While the show has evolved over its many years—most recently adding seven new breeds to the competition, including the Bergamasco Shephard and the Boerboel—it remains a beguiling spectacle for dog fanatics and casual observers alike.
+This year, the Westminster Kennel Club dog show returns to New York City for the 144th time, promising one preeminent pooch the coveted title of "Best in Show" and a lifetime supply of positive reinforcement.
+While the show has evolved over its many years, it remains a beguiling spectacle for dog fanatics and casual observers alike.
 Here are 15 facts to get you competition-ready.

 A champion collie belonging to J.P.
 Morgan, who spent millions on his obsession with dogs and competed in Westminster regularly, drowned itself.
 Its trainer called the dog's death "a clear case of suicide" in an 1895 New York Times article.